-We empower underrepresented students (ages 13-18) by offering resources in college admissions, financial literacy, health and wellness.
-Through targeted community partnerships and Industry experts, our objectives are 1) increase the number of student that are academically eligible for college, 2) explain and promote financial independence, and 3) teach wellness strategies to encourage healthier lifestyles.
-Our vision is to prepare students for long term growth, over the decades.
+We help underrepresented high school students learn about financial education, grad prep, and wellness.
+These subjects are important for life after high school.
+Our objectives are 1) to increase the number of students eligible for college, 2) to explain and promote financial independence, and 3) to teach wellness strategies to encourage healthier lifestyles.

 What We Do:

 1. Deliver support to students that would be negatively impacted in the long-term from preferential criteria

 2. Provide high-quality content that encourages engagement and learning and helps the protégé to track their progress in the 3 focus areas.